RY3IEZN/ALT_SCHOOL_CLOUD_ASSIGNMENTS/Exercise_1_Vagrant/README.md

 # Solution

-Before we proceed please ensure you a hypervisor compatible with vagrant, an example of such is virtualbox or VMware etc.
+Before we proceed please ensure you have a hypervisor compatible with vagrant, an example of such is virtualbox or VMware etc.

 Step 1:

-Go to the offical Vagrant Website and download the installer and download the appropriate binary/installer for your operating system.
+Go to the offical <a href="https://developer.hashicorp.com/vagrant/downloads?product_intent=vagrant">Vagrant Website</a> and download the installer and download the appropriate binary/installer for your operating system.

 step 2: